-5.1.
-BDD Representation of Firewall Rules
+A. BDD Representation of Firewall Rules

 Updating state information for firewall rules and ACL graphs requires an efficient representation of the predicates of individual rules or any collection of the predicates.
 In addition, we must be able to implement efficient set operations with this representation.
-FIREMAN uses binary decision diagrams (BDDs) [4] to represent predicates and perform all the set operations.
-The BDD library used in FIREMAN is BuDDy [22], which provides efficient dynamic memory allocation and garbage collection.
+FIREMAN uses binary decision diagrams (BDDs) [16] to represent predicates and perform all the set operations.
+The BDD library used in FIREMAN is BuDDy [17], which provides efficient dynamic memory allocation and garbage collection.

 BDD is an efficient data structure which is widely used in formal verification and simplification of digital circuits.
-A BDD is a directed acyclic graph that can compactly and canonically represent a set of boolean expressions.
+A BDD is a directed acyclic graph that can compactly and canonically represent a set of boolean expressions [16].
 The predicates of firewall rules describe constraints on certain fields of the packet header.
 We can represent them compactly and compute them efficiently using BDDs.
-For example, a source IP block 128.0.0.0/8 can be represented as $x_1x'2x'3x'4x'5x'6x_7x'8$, whose corresponding BDD is shown in Figure 6a.
-In a BDD graph, the non-terminal vertices represent the variables of the boolean function, and the two terminal vertices represent the boolean values 0 and 1.
+For example, a source IP block 128.0.0.0/8 can be represented as $x'{32}x'{31}x'{30}x'{29}x{28}x'{27}x{26}x'{25}$, whose corresponding BDD is shown in Figure 5(a).
+In such graph, the non-terminal vertices represent the variables of the boolean function, and the two terminal vertices represent the boolean values 0 and 1.
 To check if another source IP block is a subset of this IP block requires only a single bdd_imp (i.e., \Rightarrow , the logical implication) operation.

 Performing set operations such as intersection, union and not on BDDs is also straightforward using BuDDy.
-Figure 6c presents the union of source IP 128.0.0.0/8 (Figure 6a) and 192.0.0.0/8 (Figure 6b).
+Figure 5(c) presents the union of source IP 128.0.0.0/8 (Figure 5(a)) and

+192.0.0.0/8 (Figure 5(b)).
 Note that BDDs can automatically summarize the two IP blocks and produce a canonical form for the union.

-5.2.
-Building Blacklist
+B. Building Blacklist

 FIREMAN checks for policy violations based on given blacklist and whitelist.
-Although policy definitions are subjective to individual institutions, there are some well-understood guidelines we believe that most administrators would want to observe.
-Therefore, FIREMAN checks for a list of default policies based on our understanding of common requirements.
-The actual users of FIREMAN can modify the blacklist and whitelist to suite their own policy-level decisions.
+Although policy definitions are subjective to individual institution, there are some well-understood guidelines we believe that most administrators would want to observe.